MakeSchool-Tutorials/Product-Hunt-API-Tutorial/P11-Reconstructing-Networking-Layer/content.md

 > ```

 > [action]
-> Create method to convert params into a string
+> Create method to convert params array into a connected string.
 >
 > ```swift
 > func paramsToString() -> String {